ChadOdin/ChadOdin/README.md

 # PowerPython Toolkit

-Welcome to the PowerPython Toolkit, a collection of versatile Python scripts designed to streamline tasks related to on-prem servers, cloud servers, facilitate learning Python, and enhance penetration testing efforts.
+Welcome to the PowerPython Toolkit, a set of Python and Powershell scripts offering solutions for tasks associated with on-premises servers, cloud environments, Network scanning, DNS Resolution, Python learning, and Penetration testing.

 ## Table of Contents